In-House Remote Ballot Marking Systems and Internet Voting Systems

 Back to Voting Equipment Database

-A handful of jurisdictions in the United States offer in-house remote ballot marking systems to eligible voters.
-These systems are not designed and built by commercial companies; instead, they are developed in-house by a state or county and are specific to the jurisdiction’s needs and election codes.
+A handful of states offer in-house remote ballot marking systems to eligible voters.
+These systems are not designed and built by commercial companies; instead, they are developed in-house by a state and are specific to the state’s needs and election codes.
 In 2011, the Federal Voting Assistance Program (FVAP) first offered its Electronic Absentee System for Elections (EASE) grant program to fund research programs for online blank ballot delivery, online voter registration, online ballot requests, automated ballot duplication, and online ballot tracking to improve services for military and overseas voters.
 In 2013, the EASE program further provided funding for the development of online ballot delivery tools and the establishment of a single point of contact in state election offices.

 In 2014, Nevada began offering its UOCAVA voters the Effective Absentee System For Elections (EASE), an online application for registering to vote, requesting and accessing a ballot, marking a ballot, and making an electronic signature.
 Assembly Bill 175, passed during the 2013 Legislature, authorized certain voters to make electronic signatures on applications to register to vote, on applications for military-overseas ballots, and on military-overseas ballots.
-In April 2020, EASE was made available to Nevada voters with disabilities.
+In April 2020, EASE was made available to Nevada voters with disabilities and in 2023 the legislature expanded its use to voters who are tribal members who reside on a reservation.
 EASE is a server-side remote ballot marking system that creates a ballot which may be emailed, faxed, or mailed to the county clerk or registrar.
 The ballot must be duplicated by a bi-partisan team for scanning.

 In North Dakota, voters are given the option to mark their ballots using the online tool printing and hand marking their ballot.
 Whether returned via mail, email, fax, or through the online portal (internet voting) the ballot is not scannable and must be recreated by two judges.